sangeetha0813/Project2-Library-Management-System/README.md

                       ###3.
 CTAS (Create Table As Select)
 ****Task 6: Create Summary Tables**

-    Use CTAS to generate new tables based on query results - each book and total book issued count
+    Objective: Use CTAS to generate new tables based on query results - each book and total book issued count
 ```sql
  select * from books ;
  create table book_issue_summary as